 *If you are unsure of your job code, please contact the Office of Work/Life Resources or your school's faculty affairs office.*

 Faculty may apply for one grant within a given academic year, up to a maximum of $1,000 in funding per academic year.
 Payments to employees are treated as additional compensation and are made through the regular payroll system.
 DCF awards are considered taxable income by the Internal Revenue Service.
 Applications should be submitted via the FD&D online form.
-Please follow the link on the right under NEXT STEPS.

 Please send receipts to: